tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 stack = "DataWarehouse"
 ```

-You can deploy to cloud or local by selecting your deployment context.
-This allows you to deploy locally, then deploy to cloud with the same configuration.
+You can choose to deploy locally or to the cloud by selecting your [deployment context](https://tembo.io/docs/tembo-cloud/Tembo-CLI/Getting_Started#context-file).
+This option allows you to use the same configuration no matter where you deploy.

 ```bash
 # Deploy local